List of Ice Age characters: Captain Gutt

-Note: Jeremy Renner was originally set to voice the character, but was replaced by Peter Dinklage due scheduling conflicts involving The Bourne Legacy.
-Captain Gutt was initially written as a bear, but designer Peter DeSève had a hard time designing an ursine villain, and thus instead designed him as a more versatile primate..
-He is also modeled after the legendary pirate Blackbeard.
+Jeremy Renner was originally set to voice the character, but was replaced by Peter Dinklage due scheduling conflicts involving The Bourne Legacy.
+Captain Gutt was initially written as a bear, but designer Peter de Sève had a hard time designing an ursine villain and thus instead designed him as a more versatile primate..
+He is additionally modeled after the legendary pirate Blackbeard.